ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-1-architecture-and-concepts.hidden.md

 The deployment journey will be assuming the following scenario.
 Please note that while your circumstance may not be exactly identical, you will still benefit from the overall journey steps and concepts covered in this guide.

-- Goal is to deployment VMware workload on IBM Cloud.
+- Goal is to deploy VMware workload on {{site.data.keyword.Bluemix_notm}}.
 - VMs will need to be able to access the Internet (source NAT) as well as certain VMs will need to be directly accessible from the Internet (destination NAT).
-- Already familiar with Juniper networking technology on-premises, and wishes to do the same on IBM Cloud (so a vSRX Gateway device will be used).
+- Already familiar with Juniper networking technology on-premises, and wishes to do the same on {{site.data.keyword.Bluemix_notm}}.
+So a vSRX Gateway device will be used.
-- An initial non-prod environment to be provisioned:
+- An initial non-production environment to be provisioned:
    - A single VMware instance (cluster)
    - vSphere 7.0 with NSX-T
    - 6 hosts (bare metal servers) each running Intel Xeon Gold 5218 with 192GB RAM
    - 5TB of NFS storage

-IBM Cloud for VMware Solutions provides different offerings to address different client needs and the [offering comparison chart](https://{DomainName}/vmwaresolutions?topic=vmwaresolutions-inst_comp_chart) details the differences.
+{{site.data.keyword.vmwaresolutions_full_notm}} provides different offerings to address different client needs and the [offering comparison chart](https://{DomainName}/vmwaresolutions?topic=vmwaresolutions-inst_comp_chart) details the differences.
 {: tip}

 ## Architecture